JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/a0/Incentive_Effects_a0.md

 ## Behavioral and equilibrium effects

-This section identifies potential behavioral (or second-order) effects—primarily concerning delegator and operator decisions given the current state.
+This section identifies potential behavioral (or second-order) effects—primarily concerning delegator and operator decisions **given the current state**.

 Changing $a_0$ can affect not only current rewards but also the rank of pools, how much pledge they commit, how they set fees, and where delegation ultimately concentrates.